 For the purposes of stock assessment, it is assumed that skipjack tuna are discarded from catches made by purse-seine vessels for one of two reasons.
-First, skipjack may be discarded because of inefficiencies in the fishing process (e.g. when the catch from a set exceeds the remaining storage capacity of the fishing vessel).
+First, they may be discarded because of inefficiencies in the fishing process (e.g. when the catch from a set exceeds the remaining storage capacity of the fishing vessel).
 Second, they may be discarded because the fishermen sort the catch to select fish that are larger than a certain size.
-In either case, the amount of skipjack discarded is estimated with information collected by IATTC observers, applying methods described by Maunder and Watters (submitted).
+In either case, the amount of skipjack discarded is estimated with information collected at sea by IATTC observers, applying methods described by Maunder and Watters (2003) modified by a smoothing algorithm.
+The smoothing algorithm used an individual effect for each year and a seasonal effect modeled using a sine function, and was fit to the data weighted by the sample size.
+The smoothing algorithm removes the temporal variation caused by sampling.
 Regardless of why skipjack are discarded, it is assumed that all discarded fish die.

 Estimates of discards resulting from inefficiencies in the fishing process are added to all the catches made by purse-seine vessels.
 No observer data are available to estimate discards for surface fisheries that operated prior to 1993, and it is assumed that there were no discards during this period.
-For surface fisheries, excluding baitboats, that have operated since 1993 (Fisheries 1-6), there are periods when observer data are not sufficient to estimate the discards.
+For surface fisheries, excluding pole-and-line vessels, that have operated since 1993 (Fisheries 1-6), there are periods when observer data are not sufficient to estimate the discards.
 For these periods, it is assumed that the discard rate (discards/landings) is equal to the discard rate for the closest time period when observer data were sufficient to estimate the discards.
-No observer data are available to estimate the discards for the baitboat fishery (contained within Fishery 7), and it is assumed that there are no discards in this fishery.
+No observer data are available to estimate the discards for the poleand-line fishery (contained within Fishery 7), and it is assumed that there are no discards in this fishery.

 Discards that result from the process of sorting the catch in the floating-object fisheries (Fisheries 1-4) are treated as separate fisheries (Fisheries 8-11).
 It is important to treat these discards separately because the size-composition data collected from port sampling (see Section 2.3) cannot provide information about the size of these discarded fish.
 Thus, discards that result from sorting the catch represent removals for which size compositions must be obtained at sea.
 IATTC observers collect limited information on the sizes of discarded tunas.
 All that is known about the fish that are discarded during sorting is that they are mostly small fish that weigh less than about 2.5 kg.
 By creating fisheries whose catch is composed exclusively of small, discarded fish, it is possible to conduct a stock assessment without detailed data on the size composition of the discards.
 This is possible because the small fish that are discarded during sorting are likely to belong to only one or a few age classes.
-The catches taken by Fisheries 8-11 (Figure 2.2) are currently the best estimates of the amount of fish discarded by sorting the catches taken by Fisheries 1-4.
 Estimates of the amount of fish discarded during sorting are made only for fisheries that take skipjack associated with floating objects (Fisheries 1-4) because sorting is infrequent in the other purse-seine fisheries.